skramm/md2pdf/README.md

 The idea came from the great rendering done by the "Markdown PDF" VSCode extension<br>
 (see https://github.com/yzane/vscode-markdown-pdf).
-Unfortunately, it seems that this extension cannot be "batched" outside VSCode, and I wanted something running from CLI.
+Unfortunately, it seems that this extension cannot be "batched" outside VSCode, and I wanted something running from CLI or desktop.
-The goal is to produce something as neat (working on it...)
+The goal is to produce something as neat.

 ## Install & usage